 There are other examples that I can pull on to demonstrate this.

-German was slightly more difficult for me than Portuguese because a vast amount of intermediate and advanced vocabulary in English is Latin based, very often having come from French.
+German was slightly more difficult for me than Portuguese because a vast amount of intermediate and advanced vocabulary in English is Latin based, often coming from French.
 I once heard that 60% of words in English come from Old French.
 (This factoid came from “The History of English Podcast” by Kevin Stroud.)

-German and English are both Germanic languages, but this relationship is most evident to me only when it comes to elementary vocabulary.
+German and English are both Germanic languages.
+This relationship is most evident to me when it comes to elementary vocabulary.

 Picking up new vocabulary in Portuguese was more difficult when I began studying but became easier with time.
-It was the opposite case with German, it was easy to pick up vocabulary initially with German but quickly became more difficult with time.
+It was the opposite case with German.
+It was easy to pick up vocabulary initially with German but became more difficult with time.

-To answer the question ‘What is the easiest language to learn?’ isn’t an easy question to answer but there are some easy answers for it depending on where you’re from and what languages you speak.
+“What is the easiest language to learn?” isn’t an easy question to answer.
+There are some concrete answers for it depending on where you’re from and what languages you speak.

 If you’re a monolingual native English speaker from the United States, then the easiest language to learn is most likely going to be Spanish.

-From a global perspective English and Spanish are relatively similar languages and although there are some languages that might be more similar to English, like Dutch for instance, you’re very unlikely to have the same kind of exposure to Dutch in the United States as Spanish, especially if you live in the Southwest, Texas or Florida.
+From a global perspective English and Spanish are relatively similar languages.
+Although there are some languages that might be more similar to English, like Dutch for instance, you’re very unlikely to have the same kind of exposure to Dutch in the United States as Spanish.
+This is especially true if you live in the Southwest, Texas or Florida.